Death toll from heavy Japan snow hits 30

 Among them was Kina Jin, 91, whose body was found under a pile of snow at her home in Ajigasawa, Aomori, a local police official told AFP on condition of anonymity.

-Police believe snow from her rooftop fell on her.
+The police believe that snow from her rooftop fell on her.
 The cause of her death was suffocation, the official said.
 An aluminium shovel was found next to her body.

 "As it gets warmer, the accumulated snow melts and falls.
 It depends on the volume (of snow) and the temperature.
 Under the rooftop is a dangerous place," the official told AFP.

-Aomori governor Soichiro Miyashita said on Monday he had asked Japan's military to offer disaster relief.
+Aomori governor Soichiro Miyashita said on Monday that he had asked Japan's military to offer disaster relief.

-He said he asked troops to help the region's elderly who live alone and need help clearing snow.
+He also said that he had asked troops to help the region's elderly who live alone and need help clearing snow.

 Walls of snow as high as 1.8m are on the ground of the regional capital of Aomori city, the governor said, adding that local workers clearing snow from roads and houses were overwhelmed.